Moving Forward in the Forestry Profession

 Attendees include many of the most successful and influential forestry professionals and industry leaders from across the nation, including:

 Northwest Management, Inc. (NMI) with support from forest products industry and others partnered with the University of Idaho (UofI) came together to apply LiDAR and the ForestView® model to the University of Idaho’s Experimental Forest (UIEF) in 2019.
 Applications include development of a Digital Inventory®, forest management tools, harvest mechanization and tracking insights, and wildlife habitat, among others.
 These initial LiDAR data were gathered during a collaborating effort between the U of I and the Idaho Department of Lands.

 Northwest Management, Inc. provides basic wildland fire training (S-130, S190), the annual fire refresher (RT-130), Firefighter 1 (S-131), Crew Boss (S-230), and Engine Boss (S-231) programs.

 We generally offer the RT-130 to contractors from February to May each year, and the other courses as needed or requested.
-The annual RT-130 training courses are offered in Grangeville, Id, Moscow, Id and Coeur d’Alene, Id.
+The annual RT-130 training courses are offered in Grangeville, ID and Moscow, ID.
 Depending on class size and need we are also able to provide on-site courses at times and locations that best meet team needs.
 Class sizes range from 15 to 80 or more for the RT-130.
-Call us for minimum class sizes and alternate location.
+Call us for minimum class sizes and alternate locations.

 Our staff are a team of active wildland firefighters who can provide various trainings through an agreement with the USFS.
 We follow the guidance of the National Wildfire Coordinating Group for all our trainings and provide these trainings to area contractors to enable them to supplement local, state, and federal fire suppression programs.